jgarc186/second-brain/3-resources/books/2025/algorithms-and-data-structures/chapter_11_learning_to_write_in_recursive.md

 # Chapter 11: Learning to Write in Recursive

+### Summary:
+there are various categoies of problems.
+Onve I learned an effective technique for a certain category, when I found another problem that belinged to the same category, I was able to apply the same technique to solve it.
+A second area in which recursion shines is where it is agle to make a calculation based on a subproblem of the problem at hand. recursion shines when implementing a top-down approeach because going top-down offers a new mental strategy for tackling a problem. what is so great about top-diwn thinking: in a way, we can solve the problem without even knowing how to solve the problem.
+Using recursion doesn't mean that you have to elimaite loops from your code altogether! we're using each tool in the way that most naturally helps is solve the problem at hand.
+While recursion is a great tool for solving a variety of problems, it can actually slow your code down a lot if you're not careful.

+### Notes:
 - there are various categoies of problems.
 Onve I learned an effective technique for a certain category, when I found another problem that belinged to the same category, I was able to apply the same technique to solve it. pg 161
 - A second area in which recursion shines is where it is agle to make a calculation based on a subproblem of the problem at hand. pg 166